Charles XIII: Reign

 On 13 March 1809, those who had dethroned Gustav IV Adolf appointed Charles regent, and he was finally elected king by the Riksdag of the Estates.
 By the time he became king, he was 60 years old and prematurely decrepit.
 In November 1809, he was affected by a heart attack, and was not able to participate in government.
 The new constitution which was introduced also made his involvement in politics difficult.
 A planned attempt to enlarge the royal power in 1809–10 was not put into effect because of his indecisiveness and health condition.

 His incapacity triggered a search for a suitable heir.
 The initial choice was a Danish prince, Christian August, who took the name Charles August upon being adopted by Charles.
-However, Charles August died only a few months after his arrival in Sweden.
+However, the unmarried 41-year-old Charles August died only a few months after his arrival in Sweden.
 One of Napoleon's marshals, Jean-Baptiste Bernadotte, was then chosen as his successor.
 The new crown prince took over the government as soon as he landed in Sweden in 1810.
-Charles's condition deteriorated every year, especially after 1812, and he eventually became but a mute witness during the government councils chaired by the crown prince, having lost his memory and no longer being able to communicate.
+Charles's condition deteriorated every year, especially after 1812 suffering a stroke, and he eventually became but a mute witness during the government councils chaired by the crown prince, having lost his memory and no longer being able to communicate.

+Silver medal, 1818.
+Reverse, Charles XIII and Charles XIV John.

 By the Union of Sweden and Norway on 4 November 1814, Charles became king of Norway under the name Carl II of Norway.
 After eight years as king only by title, Charles died without a natural heir on 5 February 1818, and Bernadotte succeeded him as King Charles XIV John.

 Charles was the 872nd Knight of the Order of the Golden Fleece in Spain.

 Family

-He married his cousin Hedwig Elizabeth Charlotte of Holstein-Gottorp (1759–1818), on 7 July 1774 in Stockholm.
-They had a son who died in infancy:
+He married his 15-year-old cousin, Princess Hedwig Elizabeth Charlotte of Holstein-Gottorp (1759–1818), on 7 July 1774 in Stockholm.
+They had two children who died in infancy: